enthought/traitsui/README.txt

-The traits.ui.wx project, a part of the Enthought Tool Suite.
+The TraitsBackendWX project, a part of the Enthought Tool Suite.